Merzasphor/MWSE/docs/source/types/tes3aiPlanner.md

 ### `packages`

 *Read-only*.
 The table with `tes3aiPackage` objects assigned to this mobile actor.
+These packages are executed as instruction in the order they are defined.
+When the last one is executed, the cycle is repeated from the start.
+Has 32 entries, where any can be nil.

 **Returns**: